Global Markets: World stocks slip as growth fears linger; euro slides

-The dollar rose to almost a two-year high against the euro on Thursday on an upbeat U.S. capital goods report, while world equities slid as weak economic data from South Korea and a profit warning from 3M Co renewed concerns about global growth.
+The dollar rose on Thursday, hitting the highest in almost two years against the euro on an upbeat U.S. capital goods report, while a gauge of world equity markets slid as weak economic data from South Korea and a profit warning from 3M Co renewed concerns about global growth.

-New orders for U.S.-made capital goods increased by the most in eight months in March, which combined with worries about the economic health of the euro zone knocked the single currency to its lowest against the greenback since May 2017.
+New orders for U.S.-made capital goods increased by the most in eight months in March, which combined with worries about the economic health of the euro zone knocked the euro to its lowest against the greenback since May 2017.

-Other data showed the number of Americans filing claims for unemployment benefits was the biggest in 19 months last week, but the trend remains consistent with a strong labour market.
+Other data showed the number of Americans filing claims for unemployment benefits recorded its biggest increase in 19 months last week, but the trend remains consistent with a strong labor market.

 "The dollar is benefiting from strong domestic data, weak data abroad and a slew of dovish central bank meetings," said John Doyle, vice president of dealing and trading at Tempus Inc in Washington.

-European shares slid after a mixed bag of earnings from the region, while dismal reports from U.S. industrial companies including 3M pulled stocks on Wall Street lower.
+European shares fell after a mixed bag of earnings from the region, while dismal reports from U.S. industrial companies including 3M pulled stocks on Wall Street lower.

-Finnish telecom network equipment maker Nokia tumbled 9.0%, its biggest decline in 18 months.
-Nokia reported a surprise quarterly loss after it failed to supply 5G telecoms equipment on time.
+Finnish telecom network equipment maker Nokia slid 9.8%, its biggest decline in 18 months, after it reported a surprise quarterly loss after it failed to supply 5G telecoms equipment on time.

-On Wall Street, strong results by Facebook and Microsoft kept the tech-rich Nasdaq near record highs and offset a drop in 3M, United Parcel Service Inc and other industrials.
+On Wall Street, strong earnings from Facebook and Microsoft kept the tech-heavy Nasdaq afloat but were unable offset a drop in 3M, United Parcel Service Inc and other industrials.

-The Dow industrials fell 1% at one point, dragged by a 12.9% decline in 3M shares after the company reported a lower-than-expected quarterly profit, cut its 2019 earnings forecast and said it would lay off 2,000 workers globally.
+The Dow industrials fell almost 1%, dragged by a 10.6% decline in 3M shares after the company reported a lower-than-expected quarterly profit, cut its 2019 earnings forecast and said it would lay off 2,000 workers globally.

 Asian markets slid earlier in the day, losing 0.5% as South Korea`s economy unexpectedly contracted in the first quarter, a reminder of economic fragility outside the United States.